Python-Nairobi/pynbo-blog/README.md

 Slug: short_descriptive_article_name
 Author: Your Name (github_handle)
-Summary: A summary of your blog post content about_author - A brief summary about you email - used to display your [gravar](https://gravatar.com/) in the article.
+Summary: A summary of your blog post content
+about_author: A brief summary about you
+email: used to display your [gravar](https://gravatar.com/) in the article.

 Blog Post Content Goes Here.
 ```
+You can also `cp content/article.md.template content/new_article.md` and `vi content/new_article.md` appropriately.
-You may also write fortions of your article in html to compensate for where markdown falls short
+Feel free to write portions of your article in html to compensate for where markdown falls short
-(e.g. opening links in new tabs)
+e.g. opening links in new tabs.
+(Jules is ok with this)

 ## FINALLY
 1. Add, commit and push your changes.